-- You have a garden-variety cold but no fever.
-Exercise can help relieve you from stuffiness by opening up your nasal passages, says the Mayo Clinic.
+- You have a garden-variety cold but no fever, in which case exercise can help relieve your stuffiness by opening up your nasal passages.

-- Your symptoms are above the neck like a runny nose, nasal congestion, sneezing or a slight sore throat.
+- Your symptoms are above the neck (e.g., runny nose, nasal congestion, sneezing, or a slight sore throat).

-“Keep the intensity at a moderate-to-low pace,” cautions Finely.
-For example, if you typically go for a 30-minute run every day, take a brisk walk instead.
-And if you start to feel worse with exercising, then you should stop, she says.
+“Keep the intensity low to moderate,” says Finely.
+If you typically go for a 30-minute run, jog for 20 minutes instead, for example.
+And if you start to feel worse as you’re exercising, stop, she says.

-- You have a fever, discomfort in your chest, or difficulty breathing.
+- You have discomfort in your chest or difficulty breathing.

 - Your symptoms are below the neck, such as chest congestion, a hacking cough, or an upset stomach.

 - You’re excessively tired, you’re running a fever, or you’re especially achy.
 “I’d suggest any patient refrain from exercise if the fever is higher than 101.5 degrees Fahrenheit,” says Finely, who points out that a fever is considered any temperature above 100 F. Finely says that exercising during this time can increase the risk of dehydration and worsen or lengthen the duration of your cold.
 You likely won’t get much out of your workout anyway—a 2014 review in the journal Sports Health found that fever can negatively influence muscular strength and endurance.